-This weekend, I went to the city, and I visited a Dream Therapist.
+This weekend, I went to New York City, and I visited a Dream Therapist.
 His name is Ross Levin.
 I went to his office and he showed me how he works with his patients and what his job is all about.
 I went with my mom, and we learned a lot of new information (Including that my dad might have a sleep disorder).
 I learned about common nightmares and problems Dream Therapists face.
 I learned that when people are at therapists they threaten to hurt themselves.
-I had been having a lot of troune finding a site visit, so I was very thankful when Dr. Levin wrote back.
+I had been having a lot of trouble finding a site visit, so I was very thankful when Dr. Levin wrote back.
 He gave me so many facts that will be very helpful for my final project!

 For the past month, we have been working on a project called a Passion Project.
 For my Passion Project I researched organization.
 I have had such a great time with this project, and I hope you like it!